 King’s Day in Utrecht

 King’s Day in Utrecht (30 minutes from Amsterdam) is serious about the flea market (vrijmarkt), which begins at 18:00 on 26 April and runs for the next 24 hours in Utrecht’s main areas.
 Children’s markets and performances typically happen around Park Lepelenburg and Miffy’s Square (Nijntje Pleintje).
-Expect a jam-packed programme for King’s Day Utrecht.

-You’ll also find the typical, (but slightly lesser than neighbouring Amsterdam), ‘orange madness’ around Utrecht on King’s Day, with boats on the canals and the city’s squares – particularly around Domplein, Lucasbolwerk, Mariaplaats, Neude and Janskerkhof.
+You’ll also find the typical, (but slightly lesser than neighboring Amsterdam), ‘orange madness’ around Utrecht on King’s Day, with boats on the canals and the city’s squares – particularly around Domplein, Lucasbolwerk, Mariaplaats, Neude and Janskerkhof.

 Top tips for King’s Day